salesforce/bazel-vscode-java/docs/troubleshoot.md

 1. Run the _Java: Show Build Job Status_ command, and wait for it to "quiet down" and everything in it to be `[Done]`
 1. Run the _Java: Synchronize Projects with Bazel Project View_ command
 1. Run the _Java: Refresh Classpath from Bazel BUILD file_ command

+You could also try to uninstall and reinstall the extension, to see if that helps.

 ## Logs